b-gul/ShoppingBasket/README.md

 var config = {
   /**
    * Controller path for backend
-   * Warning it adds to parameter and request method is GET
+   * Request method: GET
+   * Warning: This property is going to concatenated with two parameters.
    * Parameters: ?id=<id>&qty=<qty>
    */
   backendUrl: '',